 How to Set a Festive Holiday Tablescape

-While my ham was cooking, my daughter and I decided to deck out our table and try something new for dinner.
-We normally don’t make things fancy, but we wanted to really make it special, so she set out our pretty plates, complete with napkins and silverware, and I made our candles.
+While my ham was cooking, my daughter and I decided to deck out our table.
+We tried something new for dinner.
+We normally don't make things fancy, but we wanted to really make it special.
+She set out our pretty plates, complete with napkins and silverware, and I made our candles.

-Now — I am all about reusing and upcycling, so instead of throwing away the glass bottles, I found some star lights and created festive twinkling light centerpieces to grace our table.
+Now — I am all about reusing and upcycling.
+Instead of throwing away the glass bottles, use them as table decor.
+I found some star lights and created festive twinkling light centerpieces to grace our table.

-All you have to do is clean out the bottles and make sure they are dry on the inside, and then fish your light wires down into the bottle.
+All you have to do is clean out the bottles.
+Make sure they are dry on the inside, and then fish your light wires down into the bottle.

 Then, wrap a few on the outside and leave the battery pack on the table.
 You can use flowers, or other things to cover and hid the battery pack.

 Then, when the ham is done, set it between the two bottles for a beautiful and gorgeous holiday table.
 We even brought out our fancy wine glasses for a real festive feel!

 Once you get the glass bottles stuffed with the pretty lights, just set the table with your delicious ham.
 Those festive Coke bottles will be the perfect holiday tablescape.

 Use Your Leftover Ham in These Recipes

 - 1/2 cup of brown sugar